dranidis/pact-broker-mcp/README.md

 > "Is it safe to deploy the OrderConsumer version abc123 to staging?"

 > "What environments are available in the Pact Broker?"

+> "Show me the versions currently deployed to Production"

+> "Show me the versions currently supported in Production"

 > "Show me all branches for the PaymentService"